Onboarding Timeline & Checklist

 These items can be useful throughout the year, but you do not need them before classes begin.
 Many students wait until Fall when student organizations and vendors offer discount codes.

-Scrubs – Optional
+Scrubs – Required & Optional

 • Required: One set of scrubs for Anatomy Lab – which is included on the Medical Equipment & Supplies list above.